zmitton/eth-proof/README.md

-# Eth Proof
+# Eth Proof `2.0.0`

 This is a generalized merkle-patricia-proof module that now supports ethereum state proofs.
-That means you can prove _all_ Ethereum data.
+That means you can prove _all_ Ethereum data (including that a path is `null`).
 If you have a single hash that you trust (i.e. blockHash), you can use this module to succinctly prove exactly what data was or was not contained in the Ethereum blockchain at that snapshot in history.

 #### Warnings:

-- Version 1 is not compatible with version 0.
+- Version 2 is not compatible with version 0, or 1.
 Major improvements were made to the API.
-- Proving absence (or null or undefined) isn't supported yet but I'll try to add it in the next few days.
-Follow the feature [here](https://github.com/zmitton/eth-proof/issues/8)
-- At time of this writing neither Infura nor any RPC provider's support `eth_getProof`, but infura should in the very near future. [updates on this](https://github.com/zmitton/eth-proof/issues/9).
+- At time of this writing neither Infura nor any RPC provider's support `eth_getProof`, but infura will in the near future. [updates on this](https://github.com/zmitton/eth-proof/issues/9).

 ## Use